AlexxSandbox/yamdb_final/README.md

 ## Acknowledgments

-* Friends, searching in google and docs
+* Friends, searching in google and docs.